WhitakerLab/ReproducibleResearch/CODE_OF_CONDUCT.md

 ***Participants asked to stop any harassing behavior are expected to comply immediately.***

-Members of the community who violate these rules - no matter how much they have contributed to the project, or how specialised their skill set - will be approached by a member of the leadership team.
-If inappropriate behaviour persists after a discussion with the leadership team member the contributer will be asked to discontinue their participation in the development of the app.
+Members of the community who violate these rules - no matter how much they have contributed to the project, or how specialised their skill set - will be contacted privately by a team leader.
+If inappropriate behaviour persists after a discussion the contributer will be asked to discontinue their participation in the development of the app.

 **To report an issue** please contact Kirstie using the contact details in the [guidelines for contributors](https://github.com/KirstieJane/ReproducibleResearch/blob/master/CONTRIBUTING.md) file.
 All communication will be treated as confidential.